 Cendex's Ed Cronin and XpertHR's Sheila Attwood provide data and insights to enable you to plan key reward activities for 2022, including pay rises, recruitment and retention and reporting on pay gaps.

 The pandemic has led to major shifts in labour market participation - rather than mass unemployment as feared - according to the Resolution Foundation think tank.

-Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of August 2017.
-The next ONS release date is 15 November 2017.
+Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of September 2021.
+The next ONS release date is 14 December 2021.

 HR and legal information and guidance relating to the labour market.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.